Market share: Purpose

 Research has also shown that market share is a desired asset among competing firms.
 Experts, however, discourage making market share an objective and criterion upon which to base economic policies.
 The aforementioned usage of market share as a basis for gauging the performance of competing firms has fostered a system in which firms make decisions with regard to their operation with careful consideration of the impact of each decision on the market share of their competitors.

 It is generally necessary to commission market research (generally desk/secondary research) to determine.
 Sometimes, though, one can use primary research to estimate the total market size and a company's market share.

-Construction
+Types of measure

-"Market share: The percentage of a market accounted for by a specific entity."
+While "market share" may be defined as "the percentage of a market accounted for by a specific entity", the measure may also be divided into two types:

 "Unit market share: The units sold by a particular company as a percentage of total market sales, measured in the same units."